How meetings, events and conferences have changed in 2020.

-Global Lingo can provide interpreters from across the globe with amazing language skills, speciality subject knowledge, cultural competence and the soft skills needed to connect with a wide range of people, making the experience as comfortable as possible for the listener.
+Global Lingo can provide interpreters from across the globe with amazing language skills, specialty subject knowledge, cultural competence and the soft skills needed to connect with a wide range of people, making the experience as comfortable as possible for the listener.

-The importance of having the right interpreter
+The Importance of having the right interpreter

 While it may be obvious that language skills are an important asset for any interpreter to have, there are a myriad of other skills to make up a great interpreter that Global Lingo can guarantee with our vetted and certified team.

-Accreditation not only instils customer confidence by showing that the interpreter is fluent in the required language but has also undergone the necessary training and acquired the skills, codes and ethics used by interpreters.
+Accreditation not only instills customer confidence by showing that the interpreter is fluent in the required language but has also undergone the necessary training and acquired the skills, codes and ethics used by interpreters.
 Meaning they are less likely to make mistakes on the job.

 Cultural Competence shows the interpreter not only has a grasp of multiple languages but has an understanding of the nuances and intricacies of the languages culture.
 Ensuring they are able to detect nonverbal cues or customs specific to a particular geographical location, helping convey what the speaker is saying.

 Listening is half the job when it comes to interpretation and our interpreters are not only great speakers but are great listeners too.
 It is important for the interpreter to make the job as comfortable for both the speaker and the audience as possible and having the ability to connect with a wide range of people wanting to listen is a must.
 Being an empathetic listener is just as important so that the correct tone is carried with the interpretation.